 In April 2015, Purdue Pharma L.P., Purdue Pharmaceuticals L.P. and The P.F.
-Laboratories, Inc., or collectively Purdue, commenced a patent infringement lawsuit against us and our Oxaydo product licensee Egalet US, Inc. and its parent Egalet Corporation in the United States District Court for the District of Delaware alleging our Oxaydo product infringes Purdue's U.S. Patent No. 8,389,007, or the 007 Patent.
-In April 2016, Purdue commenced a second patent infringement lawsuit against us and Egalet in the United States District Court for the District of Delaware alleging our Oxaydo product infringes Purdue's newly issued U.S. Patent No. 9,308,171, or the 171 Patent.
+Laboratories, Inc., or collectively Purdue, commenced a patent infringement lawsuit against us and our Oxaydo product licensee Egalet US, Inc. and its parent Egalet Corporation (now known as Zyla Life Sciences or Zyla) in the United States District Court for the District of Delaware alleging our Oxaydo product infringes Purdue's U.S. Patent No. 8,389,007, or the 007 Patent.
+In April 2016, Purdue commenced a second patent infringement lawsuit against us and Zyla in the United States District Court for the District of Delaware alleging our Oxaydo product infringes Purdue's newly issued U.S. Patent No. 9,308,171, or the 171 Patent.
 The actions regarding the 007 Patent and the 171 Patent are collectively referred to as the "Actions".
 On April 6, 2016, we filed a petition for Inter Partes Review, or IPR Review, with the U.S. Patent and Trademark Office, or USPTO, seeking to invalidate Purdue's 007 Patent.

-On May 20, 2016, Purdue on behalf of themselves and certain affiliates, Egalet Corporation, on behalf of itself and its affiliates and we, on behalf of ourselves and our affiliates entered into a settlement agreement, or the Settlement Agreement, to settle the Actions and the IPR Review.
-Under the Settlement Agreement the parties dismissed or withdrew the Actions, requested that the USPTO terminate the IPR Review and exchanged mutual releases.
-No payments were made under the Settlement Agreement.
+On May 20, 2016, Purdue on behalf of themselves and certain affiliates, Zyla, on behalf of itself and its affiliates and we, on behalf of ourselves and our affiliates entered into a settlement agreement, or the May 2016 Settlement Agreement, to settle the Actions and the IPR Review.
+Under the May 2016 Settlement Agreement the parties dismissed or withdrew the Actions, requested that the USPTO terminate the IPR Review and exchanged mutual releases.
+No payments were made under the May 2016 Settlement Agreement.

-The Settlement Agreement also provides that Purdue will not, in the future, assert certain Purdue U.S. patents, including the 007 Patent, the 171 Patent and related technologies, or collectively the Purdue Patents, against any Acura Settlement Product or Egalet Settlement Product (except generally in an action or interference by Acura or Egalet challenging a Purdue Patent).
-Acura Settlement Products and Egalet Settlement Products are certain immediate-release and extended-release products, including Oxaydo.
-In addition, the Settlement Agreement provides that Purdue will not challenge, with certain exceptions, the Acura/Egalet Patents with respect to the Purdue Settlement Products (as defined below) and that Purdue provides Acura and/or Egalet certain waivers of non-patent marketing exclusivity with respect to Purdue Settlement Products.
+The May 2016 Settlement Agreement also provides that Purdue will not, in the future, assert certain Purdue U.S. patents, including the 007 Patent, the 171 Patent and related technologies, or collectively the Purdue Patents, against any Acura Settlement Product or Zyla Settlement Product (except generally in an action or interference by Acura or Zyla challenging a Purdue Patent).
+Acura Settlement Products and Zyla Settlement Products are certain immediate-release and extended-release products, including Oxaydo.
+In addition, the May 2016 Settlement Agreement provides that Purdue will not challenge, with certain exceptions, the Acura/Zyla Patents with respect to the Purdue Settlement Products (as defined below) and that Purdue provides Acura and/or Zyla certain waivers of non-patent marketing exclusivity with respect to Purdue Settlement Products.

-The Settlement Agreement also provides that Acura and Egalet will not, in the future, assert certain Acura and/or Egalet U.S. patents, or collectively the Acura/Egalet Patents, including Acura's Aversion® Technology patents, against any Purdue Settlement Products (except generally in an action or interference by Purdue challenging an Acura/Egalet Patent).
+The May 2016 Settlement Agreement also provides that Acura and Zyla will not, in the future, assert certain Acura and/or Zyla U.S. patents, or collectively the Acura/Zyla Patents, including Acura's Aversion® Technology patents, against any Purdue Settlement Products (except generally in an action or interference by Purdue challenging an Acura/Zyla Patent).
 Purdue Settlement Products are certain immediate-release and extended-release products.
-In addition, the Settlement Agreement provides that Acura and Egalet will not challenge, with certain exceptions, the Purdue Patents with respect to the Acura Settlement Products and Egalet Settlement Products and Egalet provide Purdue certain waivers of non-patent marketing exclusivity with respect to the Acura Settlement Products and Egalet Settlement Products.
-In addition, Purdue has certain rights to negotiate to exclusively distribute an authorized generic version of certain Egalet Settlement Products, including, in some circumstances, Oxaydo® and other products using Acura's Aversion® Technology if licensed to Egalet.
+In addition, the May 2016 Settlement Agreement provides that Acura and Zyla will not challenge, with certain exceptions, the Purdue Patents with respect to the Acura Settlement Products and Zyla Settlement Products and Zyla provide Purdue certain waivers of non-patent marketing exclusivity with respect to the Acura Settlement Products and Zyla Settlement Products.
+In addition, Purdue has certain rights to negotiate to exclusively distribute an authorized generic version of certain Zyla Settlement Products, including, in some circumstances, Oxaydo® and other products using Acura's Aversion® Technology if licensed to Zyla.

-The Settlement Agreement specifically excludes our patents related to our Impede® and LimitxTM technologies from the scope of the Acura/Egalet Patents under the Settlement Agreement.
+The May 2016 Settlement Agreement specifically excludes our patents related to our Impede® and LimitxTM technologies from the scope of the Acura/Zyla Patents under the May 2016 Settlement Agreement.